IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .gray}
 ### Detecting and Countering Abusive Language on Social Media:

 - Svetlana Kiritchenko, Georgina Curto, Isar Nejadgholi, and Kathleen C. Fraser.
 (2023) Aporophobia: An Overlooked Type of Toxic Language Targeting the Poor.
 In Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH), Toronto, ON, Canada, July 2023. [pdf]
+- Isar Nejadgholi, Svetlana Kiritchenko, Kathleen C. Fraser, and Esma Balkir.
+(2023) Concept-Based Explanations to Test for False Causal Relationships Learned by Abusive Language Classifiers.
+In Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH), Toronto, ON, Canada, July 2023. [pdf]
+- Isar Nejadgholi, Esma Balkir, Kathleen C. Fraser, and Svetlana Kiritchenko.
+(2022) Towards Procedural Fairness: Uncovering Biases in How a Toxic Language Classifier Uses Sentiment Information.
+In Proceedings of the Workshop on Analyzing and Interpreting Neural Networks for NLP (BlackboxNLP), Abu Dhabi, United Arab Emirates, Dec.
+2022. [pdf][code]
+- Isar Nejadgholi, Kathleen C. Fraser, and Svetlana Kiritchenko.
+(2022).
+Improving Generalizability in Implicitly Abusive Language Detection with Concept Activation Vectors.
+In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics, Dublin, Ireland, May 2022. [pdf][code]
+- Esma Balkir, Isar Nejadgholi, Kathleen C. Fraser, and Svetlana Kiritchenko.
+(2022).
+Necessity and Sufficiency for Explaining Text Classifiers: A Case Study in Hate Speech Detection.
+In Proceedings of the Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL), Seattle, WA, USA, July 2022. [pdf][code]
 - Gunasekara, I., & Nejadgholi, I. (2018, October).
 A review of standard text classification practices for multi-label toxicity identification of online content.
 In Proceedings of the 2nd workshop on abusive language online (ALW2), 21-25.

 <a id="suicide"></a>